 - Super fast indexing of subdirectories.
 Thanks to the magic of Unix shell scripting, the process for indexing the subdirectories is super quick.
 The script has also been streamlined to make relinking much faster than before.

 - Optional settings that get saved with the script.
 See below for details.

 There are some optional settings that you can specify that will be remembered for the next time you run the script.
 Click on the checkbox to activate this panel.

 - The first optional setting is to tell the script how it should handle existing index files.
 You can choose to always update, never update or ask every time.
 Depending on the number of subdirectories, it may take from seconds to minutes to build an index file.
 This is why using an existing index file can save you time.
 Also depending on how often the folder structure changes, you may not need to re-index for some time.

 - The second check box allows you to ignore the modification dates of files that the script finds.
 Sometimes if you wish to relink to newer or older files of the same name, it may be useful to ignore the modification dates of these files before relinking.

 - The third optional setting allows you to choose to only ever be asked for a single top level folder instead of multiple ones.

 Mac only!
 Note this is an AppleScript for using on a Mac.
-There is no PC version at the moment.

 Buy now and receive free updates for life.